projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    pop-up model.

    .. note::
-      All customized scenario XMLs will be in user-defined groups, which are located in ``misc/config_tools/data/[board]/user_defined/``.
+      All customized scenario XMLs will be in user-defined groups located in ``misc/config_tools/data/[board]/user_defined/``.

    Before saving the scenario XML, the configuration editor validates the